 Certification Costs approximately $105 (or $120 if you opt for the oral exam) while a skills re-test is $65, a written re-test $40, an oral re-test $55.00, and a reschedule fee $30.

 If becoming a CNA in New Hampshire is starting to sound like a good opportunity, we encourage you to check out the following training centers to see if they’re a good fit for your current situation and schedule.
-Some of these locations may offer free CNA classes, while others may be tuition-based.
-Please contact them directly if you have questions on their curriculum or costs.
+Please contact each of these training programs directly if you have questions on their curriculum or costs.

 |Training Program||City||Zip Code||Phone|

 |Seacoast School of Technology||Exeter, NH||3833||603-775-8461|

 |Lakes Region Community College||Laconia, NH||3246||603-524-3207|